a-n-t-h-o-n-y/signals-light/docs/design.md

     /// Creates a new observer to the same object.
     Lifetime_observer(Lifetime_observer const&) = default;

-    /// Moving will leave the moved from Lifetime_observer in an undefined state.
-    Lifetime_observer(Lifetime_observer&&) = default;
+    /// Moving will leave the moved from Lifetime_observer in an undefined state Lifetime_observer(Lifetime_observer&&) = default;

-    /// Overwrites *this to track the same lifetime as the rhs. auto operator=(Lifetime_observer const&) -> Lifetime_view& = default;
+    /// Overwrites *this to track the same lifetime as the rhs. auto operator=(Lifetime_observer const&) -> Lifetime_observer& = default;

-    /// Moving will leave the moved from Lifetime_observer in an undefined state. auto operator=(Lifetime_observer&&) -> Lifetime_view& = default;
+    /// Moving will leave the moved from Lifetime_observer in an undefined state auto operator=(Lifetime_observer&&) -> Lifetime_observer& = default;

    public:
     /// Return true if the tracked object has been deleted. auto is_expired() const -> bool;

     /// Return a unique id that is associated with the tracked object /** Returns zero if the tracked object has been destroyed. */ auto get_id() const -> std::uintptr_t;
-    // ^^return the pointer value of handle_, but only if it is alive still.

    private:
     std::weak_ptr<void> handle_;
 };

 ```

 ### `class Lifetime`